openfed/openfed8-project/README.md

 The `composer create-project` command passes ownership of all files to the project that is created.
 You should create a new git repository, and commit all files not excluded by the .gitignore file.

+## Update from Openfed8-project <=8.5.x

+Copy all .json files to your project folder and make sure that your project required packages are copied to the new composer.json file.